Frequently Asked Questions

 The cost for the parasailing excursion is $65 per person.

 DO YOU TAKE PICTURES?

 Yes, we offer a picture package which includes pictures of your flight on an sd memory card.
-The cost is $30.
+Picture packages start at $35 per flight.

 HOW LONG IS THE TOUR?

 The tour lasts about 1 hour and 30 minutes which includes leaving the harbor, the scenic ride to your parasailing point, the parasailing and the trip back to the pier.

 WHAT WILL I BE DOING WHEN I’M NOT

 Your excursion includes leaving the harbor, the scenic ride to your parasailing point, the parasailing and the trip back to the pier.
 There will be others on the boat parasailing so they’ll watch you parasail and vice versa.